-HIS K257 3 CREDIT HOURS WAR AND SOCIETY IN WORLD CIVILIZATION

-Prerequisite: Any 100 or 200 level social science course or permission of the instructor.
-This course is a survey of war and the military institutions of World society from the beginning of civilizations to the advent of the nuclear age.
+HIS K257 3 CREDIT HOURS WAR AND SOCIETY IN WORLD CIVILIZATION from the beginning of civilizations to the advent of the nuclear age.
 Emphasis will be placed on the evolution of war and its apparatus in the context of political, social, economic, and technological change.
 Course fulfills International/Intercultural Requirement.